 Liaisons and Services to the LGBTQ Community

 The City of Eugene is committed to creating a city where everyone feels safe and welcome.
 Eugene City Council has adopted ordinances that include gender identity and sexual orientation as protected classes (City Code 4.613).
-The City Manager’s Office of Human Rights and Neighborhood Involvement (HRNI) is tasked with strengthening partnerships with lesbian, gay, bisexual, transgender and queer (LGBTQ) community members, tracking hate and bias activities against the LGBTQ+ community, providing support services, and educating city staff and the local community on diversity and inclusion.
+The City Manager’s Office of Equity and Community (OECE) is tasked with strengthening partnerships with lesbian, gay, bisexual, transgender and queer (LGBTQ) community members, tracking hate and bias activities against the LGBTQ+ community, providing support services, and educating city staff and the local community on diversity and inclusion.

 Human Rights Commission